 Please visit the City of Kingston's website for more information.

 At the Museum of Health Care (32 George Street, just steps away from City Park): We will be open for self-guided tours from 10 a.m. to 4 p.m.
 Admission is by donation.
 Explore this fascinating museum and National Historic Site to learn about the history of health care in Canada, or pick up “The Astonishing Past of the Kingston General Hospital” pamphlets embark on a self-guided walking tour.
 This outdoor walking tour takes about 60 minutes and explores the grounds and historic buildings of KGH.
 For information call 613-548-2419 or email [email protected]

 Location: City Park AND the Museum of Health Care

-The imposing, beaux arts-style Ann Baillie Building National Historic Site was a student nurses' residence from 1904-1969.
-It now houses the Museum of Health Care and its extensive collection of artefacts.
-Historical re-enactment, gallery and behind-the-scenes tours will tell the history of health care in Canada.
-Drop in to the Museum for free activities for all ages.
+The imposing, beaux-arts style Ann Baillie Building was originally a student nurses’ residence from 1904 to 1969.
+Now, it’s the home of the Museum of Health Care with its extensive collection of artifacts.
+Gallery visits, tours of the archives and children’s activities will allow you to experience the history of health care in Canada.

 For more information visit the Doors Open Ontario website.